dhurlburtusa/shortcuts/mongodb/mongodb-cheat_sheet.md

 ### Evaluation Matches

-Find documents where some criteria (field1 equals value1) matches OR some other criteria (field2 > value2) matches:
+Find documents where value of a field matches a regular expression:
 ```
 collection.find({ field: { $regex: /.../ } })
 ```